MarbleHE/HECO/README.md

 <details>
   <summary>Transpiler Mode Instructions</summary>

-> In order to use the transpiler mode, you need to extend the default compilation pipeline (assuming you are starting with an `*.mlir` file containing HIR, this would be `fhe-tool --full-pass [filename_in].mlir`) in two ways.
+> In order to use the transpiler mode, you need to modify the default compilation pipeline (assuming you are starting with an `*.mlir` file containing HIR, this would be `fhe-tool --full-pass [filename_in].mlir`) in two ways.
->  1. Specify the scheme (and some core parameters) to be used by adding, e.g., `--fhe2bgv=poly_mod_degree=1024` and the corresponding lowering to emitC, e.g., `--bgv2emitc`, followed by `--cse --canonicalize` to clean up redundant operations introduced by the lowering.
+>  1. Specify the scheme (and some core parameters) to be used by adding, e.g., `--fhe2bgv=poly_mod_degree=1024` and the corresponding lowering to emitC, e.g., `--bgv2emitc`, each followed by `--canonicalize` and `--cse` to clean up redundant operations introduced by the lowering.
 >  2. Translate to an actual `*.cpp` file by passing the output through  `emitc-translate`
+>  # TODO: Our emitc-translate build is currently broken, use MLIR's `mlir-translate --mlir2cpp` instead, it's the exact same tool, just not bundled into this repo.
 >
-> A full example might look like this:  `fhe-tool --from-ssa-pass --fhe2bgv=poly_mod_degree=1024 --cse --canonicalize --bgv2emitc [filename_in].mlir > emitc-translate > [filename_out].cpp`.
+> A full example might look like this:  `fhe-tool --hir-pass --fhe2bgv=poly_mod_degree=1024 --canonicalize --cse --bgv2emitc --canonicalize --cse [filename_in].mlir > emitc-translate > [filename_out].cpp`.
 >
 > In order to compile the file, you will need to include [`wrapper.cpp.inc`](test/IR/BGV/wrapper.cpp.inc) into the file and link it against SEAL (see [`CMakeLists.txt`](test/IR/BGV/CMakeLists.txt)).
 Note that the current wrapper assumes (for slightly obscure reasons) that the generated code is inside a function  `seal::Ciphertext trace()`.
 If this was not the case for your input, you might need to adjust the wrapper.
 By default, it currently serializes the result of the function into a file `trace.ctxt`.
 </details>